-While Innovate Australia, with Professor Willoughby’s assistance, has undertaken to publish the first AII, we are currently seeking support to ensure the index can be further developed and maintained over the long-term.
+While Innovate Australia has undertaken to publish the first AII, we are currently seeking support to ensure the index can be further developed and maintained over the long-term.
 Not only will this require funding—possibly through the Australian Government’s Economic Data and Analysis Network (EDAN)—it will need champions to help support and promote the AII as an essential part of Australia’s innovation strategy.

 Innovation and Science Australia, 2030 Strategic plan issues paper, Australian Government, 20 March 2017, p 3.